-I’m getting the error “Trigger price can’t be higher than price” or “Trigger price can’t be lesser than price” when I try to place a Stop Loss order at Zerodha, Why is this?
+Why is the the error “Trigger price can’t be higher than price” or “Trigger price can’t be lesser than price” displayed while placing a stop loss order?

 You will see this error for stop-loss orders when the trigger and limit prices for the order are entered incorrectly.
 A stop-loss order requires a trigger price and a limit price.
 Once the trigger price is met, your order is placed at the limit price.
 You will see this error in the following cases: